lazysasha/barista-service/assignment.md

 - Make a reactive endpoint that listens to the "completedOrders" topic
 - Barista should send (name, coffee) to outgoing channel with completed orders topic
 - Connect browser to reactive endpoint

+### Fault tolerance

+* There is a new price endpoint.
+However, it's in alpha state and flaky.
+We'll make up our own price in that case.
+Build a retry and fallback method to counter this.

+###

 ### Test the whole system